Bcorp

 13.1 Correspondence – Proof

-Correspondence between the Company and the Users mainly takes place via electronic mail.
-Thus, pursuant to articles 1316 and thereafter of the Civil Code, Users acknowledge and accept that information provided by the Company by electronic mail and on the Site is deemed authentic between the parties and has the same probative value as a written document.
+The correspondences exchanged between the Company and the Users are mainly assured by email.
+Thus, in application of articles 1316 and following of the French civil code, the User recognizes and accepts that the information delivered by the Company by email and on the Site have authority between the parties and receive the same probative force as a handwritten writing.

 13.2 Notifications

-Unless stipulated otherwise, notifications to the parties to this document are made by email.
+Unless expressly stipulated otherwise, notifications between the parties to these presents are made by email.

-Notifications are deemed to have arrived 24 hours after their dispatch by email, unless the sender is notified that the email address is invalid.
+Notifications are deemed to have been received 24 hours after the email is sent, unless the sender is notified of the invalidity of the email address.

-By express agreement between the parties, these General Terms and Conditions of Use and operations arising from them are governed by French law.
+By express agreement between the parties, these General Terms and Conditions of Use and the operations resulting from them are governed by French law.

 They are written in French.
-If they are translated into one or more languages, only the French text will be deemed authentic in the event of a dispute.
+In case they are translated into one or more languages, only the French text shall prevail in case of dispute.

-In the event of a difficulty or difference between the parties as to the interpretation, execution or cessation of these General Terms and Conditions of Use, the parties must endeavour to find the best solution for the issue and seek an amicable outcome in the spirit of these General Terms and Conditions of Use.
+In case of difficulty or dispute between the parties regarding the interpretation, execution or termination of these General Terms and Conditions of Use, the parties must endeavor to resolve it in the best way and agree to seek an amicable solution in the spirit of these General Terms and Conditions of Use.

-In the event of a dispute, you can send a written claim to our Customer Service by email: [email protected] or by letter to the following address: Ulule, Service Client, 10 rue de Penthièvre, 75008 Paris, FRANCE.
+In case of dispute, you can submit a written complaint to our Customer Service, by email: [email protected] or by mail addressed to the following address: Ulule, Customer Service, 10 rue de Penthièvre 75008 Paris, France.

-If you are not satisfied with the reply provided by our Customer Service, or have not received a reply within two months, you can apply online to our Mediator, MCP Médiation, as regards all claims submitted during the last twelve (12) months, via their website: www.mcpmediation.org or by writing to the following address:
+If you are not satisfied with the response provided by our Customer Service, or in case of absence of response within 2 months, you can refer to our Mediator - MEDIAFRAMA, for any claim introduced during the last twelve (12) months, electronically: www.mediaframa.com or by mail addressed to the following address:

-The solution proposed by the Mediator is not binding on the parties, who remain free to leave the Mediation process at any time.
+The solution proposed by the Mediator does not bind the parties, who remain free at any time to withdraw from the mediation process.

 Consumer mediation:

-- Is restricted to relations between financers and platforms (excluding relations with a Project Owner or a Payment Service Provider).
+• is limited to relations between funders and platforms (excluding relations with a Creator or a Payment Service Provider)

-In the absence of an amicable solution, the most diligent party should submit the case to the appropriate Courts.
+Failing an amicable solution, the most diligent party will seize the competent Courts.

-IT IS STIPULATED THAT ANY DISPUTE WITH A USER ACTING AS A RETAILER ARISING FROM THE INTERPRETATION, EXECUTION OR TERMINATION OF THESE GENERAL TERMS AND CONDITIONS FALLS WITHIN THE JURISDICTION OF THE PARIS COMMERCIAL COURT.
+BEING SPECIFIED THAT ANY DISPUTE WITH A USER ACTING AS A MERCHANT AND RELATED TO THE INTERPRETATION, EXECUTION OR TERMINATION OF THESE GENERAL TERMS AND CONDITIONS IS UNDER THE JURISDICTION OF THE COMMERCIAL COURT OF PARIS.

-If any stipulations contained in the General Terms and Conditions of Use are declared void, the validity of the other stipulations in the document is in no way affected.
+In case one or more stipulations contained in the General Terms and Conditions of Use are declared null, the validity of the other stipulations of these presents is in no way affected.

 13.6 Waiver

-The fact that the Company does not take advantage at a given moment of any provisions of these General Terms and Conditions of Use may not be construed as a waiver of its rights at a later date.
+The fact that the Company does not avail itself, at a given moment, of one of the provisions of these General Terms and Conditions of Use cannot be interpreted as waiving by the Company to avail itself of it later.

-The Company reserves the right to transfer to any third party of its choice all or part of its rights and obligations in respect of these General Terms and Conditions or to substitute any third party to execute these Conditions, which Users unreservedly accept.
+The Company reserves the right to assign to any third party of its choice all or part of its rights and obligations under these General Terms and Conditions or to substitute any third party for the execution of these presents, which the User accepts without reservation.

-Users are informed that the Site is published by ULULE, a simplified joint-stock company with a share capital of 254,080 Euros, registered in the Paris trade and companies register under number 794 710 830, registered as an Intermédiaire en Financement Participatif (IFP) (crowdfunding intermediary) with ORIAS under number 17003008, having its head office at 10 rue de Penthièvre, 75008 Paris, FRANCE.
-Unique tax identification number (intra-Community VAT number): FR57794710830.
-Our departments can be reached during office hours on 01 83 62 90 69.
+The User is informed that the Site is published by the Company ULULE, a Simplified Joint Stock Company with a capital of 293,478 Euros, registered with the RCS of PARIS under the number 794 710 830, registered as an Intermediary in Crowdfunding (IFP) with ORIAS under number 17003008, whose registered office is located at 10 rue de Penthièvre 75009 Paris, France.
+Individual tax identification number (VAT number): FR57794710830.
+Our services can be reached via the user support, at the email address [email protected].

-The Site Publication Director is Alexandre Boucherot, whose email address is [email protected]
+The Director of Publication of the Site is Mr. Alexandre BOUCHEROT, whose email address is [email protected]

-The Site is hosted by the company Enix, whose details are as follows:
+The Site is hosted by the Company Enix whose contact details are as follows:

-14.4 Contact for any claims concerning the Site and/or its content
+14.4 Contact for Any Complaint Concerning the Site and/or its Content

-The contact email for any claims concerning the Site and/or its Content is [email protected]
+The email contact for any complaint concerning the Site and/or its Content is [email protected]

 APPENDIX: MANGOPAY PAYMENT SERVICES FRAMEWORK CONTRACT